Best Volume Indicator: Top Indicators on TradingView to Use in 2025

 Volume Relative Strength Index

 We already covered MFI, another volume indicator that looks like RSI.
 This one is different from Money Flow Index because it directly uses the volume dynamics in its calculations instead of price action meaning that it represents the nominal change in the trading volume averaged across multiple periods.
+The Volume RSI can indicate a weak trend when the volume dynamics show decreasing momentum.

 This approach gives you a clearer picture of the market situation and provides solid insight into the world of trading.
 The oscillator has percentage-based values and ranges from 0 to 100 with the center line indicating the 50% threshold that usually represents that there is no movement in the market at all.